 Many proposals for constitutional change have been discussed over the years, but most have not got as far as referendum or have been rejected at referendum.
-Forty-two proposals to alter the Constitution have been passed by the Parliament and submitted to referendum, but only eight have been successful.
-These were:
+Forty four proposals to alter the Constitution have been passed by the Parliament and submitted to referendum, but only eight have been successful.
+These were to:

-- to allow Senator’s terms to commence in July instead of January (1906);
+- allow Senator’s terms to commence in July instead of January (1906)

-- to allow the Commonwealth to take over State debts (1910);
+- allow the Commonwealth to take over state debts (1910)

-- to permit the Commonwealth to make agreements with the States about the States’ public debts and borrowings (1928);
+- permit the Commonwealth to make agreements with the states about the states’ public debts and borrowings (1928)

-- to give powers to the Commonwealth to legislate on a range of social services (1946);
+- give powers to the Commonwealth to legislate on a range of social services (1946)

-- to remove provisions which had prevented the Commonwealth from making laws with respect to Aboriginal people and which had excluded them from being included when counting the population (1967);
+- remove provisions which had prevented the Commonwealth from making laws with respect to Aboriginal people and which had excluded them from being included when counting the population (1967)

-- to provide for casual vacancies in the Senate to be filled by a person of the same political party as the Senator being replaced (1977);
+- provide for casual vacancies in the Senate to be filled by a person of the same political party as the Senator being replaced (1977)

-- to let electors in the Territories vote in referendums (1977);
+- let electors in the territories vote in referendums (1977)

-- to set a retiring age of 70 for High Court and federal court judges (1977).
+- set a retiring age of 70 for High Court and federal court judges (1977).